OpenFAST/acdc/docs/content/docs/theory/index.md

 weight: 10
 ---

+This page describes the Campbell diagram generation workflow and its theoretical background.

 ## Overview

 A Campbell diagram is a powerful visualization tool used in wind turbine analysis to understand how natural frequencies and damping ratios vary with rotor and wind speeds.
 It helps identify potential resonance conditions and instabilities where structural modes may be excited by harmonic frequencies, which is critical for avoiding fatigue damage and ensuring safe operation.